 10 Things You Might Not Know About Peter Sellers

 We all know and love Peter Sellers for his iconic role as the bumbling Inspector Clouseau.
-Here are 10 things about the actor that may come as a surprise.
+On what would have been Sellers' 90th birthday, here are 10 surprising facts about the actor.

 At age 16, Sellers toured the U.K. with several jazz combos.
 Later, when gigs were harder to find, he branched out, printing up business cards that hinted at his future as a man of a thousand voices.
 They said: Peter Sellers, Drums and Impressions.